Three spot cichlid

-The three spot cichlid (Cichlasoma trimaculatum), also known as the trimac or red-eyed cichlid, is a species of cichlid from Mexico and Central America, from the subfamily Cichlasomatinae.
-It is a rarely found as an aquarium fish.
+The three spot cichlid (Amphilophus trimaculatum), also known as the trimac or red-eyed cichlid, is a species of cichlid from Mexico and Central America, from the subfamily Cichlasomatinae.
+It is rarely found as an aquarium fish.
 Although still included as a highly aberrant member of Cichlasoma by FishBase, other authorities such as Catalog of Fishes have moved it to the genus Amphilophus.

 Appearance

 The three spot cichlid is a large heavy bodied cichlid.
 It has a green or yellow hue base with the distinct spots on its sides.
 The male is much larger than the female growing up to 15" he has longer more pointed fins and a large red spot behind his gills.
 The female is smaller growing up to 9-10" and a less dominant red spot.
 The male may also grow a nuchal hump when mature.

 Distribution and habitat

 The threespot cichlid is found in slow flowing stretches in the lower river valleys of the rivers of the Pacific Slope of Central America from Mexico to Panama, where there is a muddy or sandy substrate.
 Here it is found among the roots and weeds.
 It has been found as an introduced species in Florida and Nevada but these populations were extirpated, and in Singapore.